 The world of Warren Ellis’ ‘Planetary’ is a familiar one, containing analogues of everyone from The Shadow to the Fantastic Four, but one of my favorites is Jack Carter, a man who is in many ways an analogue of Vertigo comics.
 Initially a parody of John Constantine (a character that Ellis had written earlier in his career), Carter faked his own death, meta-tastically opining that his time had come and gone.
 (Amusingly, Jack then chose a new life and a new visage that looked suspiciously like one of Ellis’ other signature characters, Spider Jerusalem from ‘Transmetropolitan.’)
 Unlike many of the characters on this list, Carter is less “loving parody” than “vicious parody”, made even more entertaining by the fact that, as a Wildstorm character, Carter is now owned by DC, the very company he was designed to mock…

-3) THE CARTOON JLU (IS NOT THE DEFENDERS)
+3) THE CARTOON JLU (WHO ARE *TOTALLY* NOT THE DEFENDERS)

 In one of the most affecting episodes of the cartoon ‘Justice League’ (a series that has more than a few powerful moments to offer) the team of Sea King, Sorceror, Brute and Winged Warrior is a clear homage to the classic 70s Defenders stories, with Aquaman as Namor, Doctor Fate as Doctor Strange, Solomon Grundy as The Hulk and Hawkgirl as Nighthawk.
 Grundy even calls Hawkgirl “Bird-Nose” and Fate “Stupid magician”, but the tale has a much sadder ending than any of the Defenders stories of yore, as Grundy gives his not-quite-a-life to save the day.
 It makes for a really fun story, even if you don’t realize the parallels, and the ending might make you sniffle a bit even if you don’t care for Solomon Grundy as a character.